Botanical Survey of India: History

-BSI was formally instituted by East India Company (EIC) on 13 February 1890 under the direction of Sir George King who became first ex-officio director, earlier he had been superintendent of Royal Botanic Garden, Calcutta since 1871.
-The Calcutta Garden became the headquarters of the Survey and was given regional responsibility for Bengal, Assam, North East, Burma, and the Andaman and Nicobar Islands.

-Prior to 1890, EIC had already established botanical gardens at Sibpur, Pune, Saharanpur and Madras as centres for improving botanical knowledge and experimentation under the local Governments, for example Saharanpoor botanical garden, dating earlier than 1750, was acquired by EIC in 1817 for growing medicinal plants.
-Most of the EIC botanical gardens' work was for the cultivation of plants for exploiting resources of India for commerce and trade.
+Botanical Survey of India was formally instituted on 13 February 1890 under the direction of George King, who became its first director.
+King had been superintendent of Royal Botanic Garden, Calcutta since 1871.
+The Calcutta Garden became the headquarters of the agency and was given the regional responsibility for Bengal Presidency, Burma, and the Andaman and Nicobar Islands.
+Prior to 1890, the government had established botanical gardens at Sibpur, Pune, Saharanpur, and Madras as centres for improving botanical knowledge and experimentation.
+The Saharanpur botanical garden, dated to earlier than 1750, was acquired in 1817 for growing medicinal plants.
+The agency was initially involved in the cultivation of plants for exploiting resources of India for commerce and trade.